Exploring Non-minimal coupling using ultra-diffuse galaxies: Data

-\textbf{NGC\;1052-DF4} is a diffuse galaxy associated with the NGC\;1052 group (same as NGC\;1052-DF2).
+NGC 1052-DF4 is a diffuse galaxy associated with the NGC 1052 group (same as NGC 1052-DF2).
 Deep spectroscopic observations carried out with the \textit{Keck\;I Telescope} using the Low Resolution Imaging Spectrograph (LRIS) have revealed that this system hosts a small population of massive and compact globular clusters, extending up to nearly $7\;\mathrm{kpc}$ from the galaxy's center \cite{vanDokkum:2019}.
 These findings provide valuable evidence for its unusually low dark matter content.
 The data that was used for our statistical analysis are taken from Table 1 of \cite{vanDokkum:2019}.

-\textbf{Dragonfly\;44}: the spectroscopic observations were obtained using the \textit{Keck Cosmic Web Imager (KCWI)} using the Keck\;II Telescope \cite{vanDokkum:2019fdc}.
-This UDG located within the Coma cluster.
-For our analysis, we employed the kinematic measurements listed in Table\;2 of \cite{vanDokkum:2019fdc}, which provide the radial velocity and velocity dispersion profiles across nine distinct radial intervals.
+Dragonfly 44: the spectroscopic observations were obtained using the \textit{Keck Cosmic Web Imager (KCWI)} using the Keck\;II Telescope \cite{vanDokkum:2019fdc}.
+This UDG is located within the Coma cluster.
+For our analysis, we employed the kinematic measurements listed in Table\;2 of \cite{vanDokkum:2019fdc}, based on spatially resolved integrated stellar light rather than discrete globular cluster tracers, which provide the radial velocity and velocity dispersion profiles across nine distinct radial intervals.